Essential Guide to Budget Planning Solo Trips: Tips for Affordable Adventures

 Dining out can devour your budget faster than I finish a tub of ice cream.
 I recommend eating like a local.
 Street food is often cheap, delicious, and Instagram-worthy.
 I’ve chowed down on everything from taco stands to food trucks.
 Splitting meals with fellow travelers can also save cash.
 Just avoid my mistake of sharing a “spicy” dish.
 Your taste buds might not thank you!

-Related articles you may like: Top Travel Weather Apps for Women: Stay Stylish and Prepared on Your Adventures
+Related articles you may like: Essential Safety Apps for Women Travelers: Stay Secure on Your Solo Adventures

 Activities and Entertainment